 Why the Aztec death whistle sounds as it does

-Since then the whistles have come under a great deal of scientific scrutiny, especially by Roberto Velázquez Cabrera, a mechanical engineer who has dedicated much of his life to the study of ancient resonators.
-There is still no definitive evidence as to what the whistles were used for and even Cabrera can only offer suggestions based on his long experience with similar objects.
+Since then, the whistles have come under much scientific scrutiny, especially by Roberto Velázquez Cabrera, a mechanical engineer who has dedicated much of his life to studying ancient resonators.
+There is still no definitive evidence of what the whistles were used for, and even Cabrera can only offer suggestions based on his long experience with similar objects.
 What he is able to explain is the reason for the terrifying sound that the whistles generate when blown.
-They contain two separate air passages that cause opposing air streams to collide, thus producing the eerie noise.
+They contain two separate air passages that cause opposing air streams to collide, thus producing an eerie noise.

 Three theories on the origin of the Aztec death whistle

 The second theory is that the whistles may have been blown in healing rituals.
-The sound waves are quite particular, and they may have an (as yet unidentified) effect on the human body.
-Most people find the sound so deeply unsettling that, unsurprisingly, this is the least popular of the three theories.
+The sound waves are quite particular and may have an (as yet unidentified) effect on the human body.
+Most people find the sound so deeply unsettling that this is the least popular of the three theories.

 The final possibility relates to the Aztecs’ veneration of the god of wind, whom they called Ehecatl.
 It is thought that the whistles may have been blown to help guide the soul of the sacrificial victim to the afterlife.
 This theory is further enhanced by the discovery of similar whistles in the shape of an owl.
 The owl was the mythological representation of the coming of death.
 The death deity Mictlāntēcutli (or Mictlantecuhtli) and Ehecatl were both highly revered in Aztec culture.